 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in December 2013, with a ceremonial groundbreaking in first quarter 2014.
-The courthouse is scheduled for completion in fall 2016.
+Construction begun in winter 2013, with a ceremonial groundbreaking in spring 2014.
+The courthouse is scheduled for completion in early spring 2017.

 455 Golden Gate Avenue, 8th Floor

 |FOR COURTS TO REPORT FACILITY ISSUES|